Sanjuar/Mental-Health/README.md

 ## **4. Conclusion**

-This study demonstrates that **textual data can reveal deep, meaningful differences between mental health conditions**.
-By applying a range of text analysis techniques, we uncovered:
+The results of this experiment indicate that it is possible to use textual information to uncover meaningful differences between various mental health disorders.
+The analysis of different types of text information revealed the following:

-- **Depression** is characterized by chronic language (“every day”), high dismissal rates, and strong similarity to Suicidal content.
+- **Depressive** messages are associated with frequent usage of persistent language ("every day"), have high rates of dismissing people, and resemble suicides.
-- **Suicidal** posts contain distinct crisis phrases (“cannot take”) and high‑risk vocabulary.
+- **Suicidal** messages feature crisis language such as "cannot take" and have a risk vocabulary.
-- **Personality disorder** shows the strongest isolation signals and a unique focus on relationships and avoidance.
+- **Personality disorder** is marked by the highest isolation rate and is focused on interpersonal relations and avoidance.
-- **Normal** posts are short, routine‑oriented, and linguistically separate from all clinical categories.
+- **Normal** messages are brief, routine-oriented, and distinctive compared to all other clinical cases.
-- **Word clouds, bigrams, and topic models** each provide complementary views of the vocabulary, context, and themes within each condition.
+- Word clouds, bigrams, and topic models give three sides of each mental condition, focusing on vocabulary, context, and topics.
-- **Correlation analysis** validates the classification and reveals natural clusters (Depression–Suicidal, Anxiety–Stress).
+- Correlation analysis validates the classification, proving the existence of natural clusters (depression-suicide, anxiety-stress).

-These findings can inform the development of automated mental health screening tools, help support communities better understand the language of their members, and highlight areas where societal responses (like dismissive phrases) may be most harmful.
+Such discoveries will help to develop automatic diagnostic instruments for assessing people's mental state, to understand the language used by the community members, and to identify the aspects of social behavior that are likely to harm the patients